cortexproject/cortex/docs/proposals/timeseries-partitioning-in-compactor.md

 Partitioning:
 * For T1, there is only one source block.
 Include B1 in all partitions.
 * For T2,
-    * B2 (index 0 in the time interval) can be grouped with other blocks having N % 2 == 0.
+    * B2 (index 0 in the time range) can be grouped with other blocks having N % 2 == 0.
-    * B3 (index 1 in the time interval) can be grouped with other blocks having N % 2 == 1.
+    * B3 (index 1 in the time range) can be grouped with other blocks having N % 2 == 1.
 * For T3,
-    * B4 (index 0 in the time interval) can be grouped with other blocks having N % 2 == 0.
+    * B4 (index 0 in the time range) can be grouped with other blocks having N % 2 == 0.
-    * B5 (index 1 in the time interval) can be grouped with other blocks having N % 2 == 1.
+    * B5 (index 1 in the time range) can be grouped with other blocks having N % 2 == 1.
-    * B6 (index 2 in the time interval) can be grouped with other blocks having N % 2 == 0.
+    * B6 (index 2 in the time range) can be grouped with other blocks having N % 2 == 0.
-    * B7 (index 3 in the time interval) can be grouped with other blocks having N % 2 == 1.
+    * B7 (index 3 in the time range) can be grouped with other blocks having N % 2 == 1.

-Compaction Plans:
+Compaction Groups:

 * Partition ID: 0 \
   Partition Number: 2 \